NicholasMorinUO/NicholasMorinUO/README.md

 - 💬 Ask me about my 5 internships
 - 📫 How to reach me: https://www.linkedin.com/in/nicholas-morin-13639318a/
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I like dolhpins
+- ⚡ Fun fact: I like dolphins